Remedies against Varicose Veins

 - First of all, bring the water to a boil and add the chestnut bark.
 Let it steep for 10 minutes.

-The remedies mentioned here don’t replace the benefits that good life habits can provide.
+The remedies mentioned here don’t replace the recommendations of your doctor nor the benefits that good life habits can provide.
 Thus, consider them a complementary aid and not a treatment as such.

 They can help you relieve some discomfort, but keep in mind that you should continue following your doctor’s instructions.